 Don’t be afraid to speak up: if your doctor or nurse does not ask about flare ups or times you’re your symptoms got worse at each visit, tell them about those times and ask what can be done to prevent them.
 You and your health care professional should talk about what an exacerbation or flare up is, what does it look like for you, what you can do prevent one, and how to reach your health care team including nights and weekends in case of worsening symptoms.

 To make sure you have all of these answers in a handy place, you and your health care team can create a written plan (COPD ACTION PLAN) for exacerbations.
 This plan may include adding to, or changing, the medicines you normally take.
 Sometimes, people with many exacerbations may need to have medicines at home to start including antibiotics or steroids to be started according to your COPD ACTION PLAN.
 You may also need to increase your oxygen use.

 The written action plan can help you or your family or caregiver know what to do.
-Some people worry that they don't want to bother their healthcare team or are afraid of having to g toto the emergency room or hospital.
+Some people worry that they don't want to bother their health care team or are afraid of having to go to the emergency room or hospital.
 The COPD ACTION PLAN can guide you.
-If you think about asking your health care team or you’re ACTION PLANS says It Is time to call, please do so right then.
+If you think about asking your health care team or you’re ACTION PLANS say it is time to call, please do so right then.